top of page

 But if we do not remain exclusively attached to the depth-psychological of consciousness, the neuroscientific insights and quantum physical interpretations of the sciences, we must penetrate into the darkness, into a non-knowledge.
 Many questions arise beyond the sciences, with which we search for a 'light' that lets us step behind the machine in a widening view.

 The basis of my conclusions comes from years of studies of an African ethnic group, published in my studies [2] and positively reviewed by experts (see Books and Reviews section).
 I am talking about an analysis of consciousness.
 What is meant by this?
 In Africa I discovered a world full of conscious symbolism without ever being tempted to interpret from an unconscious.
 This may sound absurd to many, but the reader may be convinced when he gains an insight into this world.
 Especially the comprehensive interpretations of the myths by the old Africans and African womens, which in their depth could never be reached by any Western theory, are a clear indication of how the theories of the unconscious are on a straying path.
 I have been able to capture their representations in over 40 myths.
-As a prisoner of a cherished theory, one is carelessly overlooking the fact that the "primitives" possess a conscious and comprehensive interpretation of their own world, which is not sought at all because one does not suspect it and because one is trying to confirm one's own theories.
+As a prisoner of a cherished theory, one is carelessly overlooking the fact that the the indigenous peoples possess a conscious and comprehensive interpretation of their own world, which is not sought at all because one does not suspect it and because one is trying to confirm one's own theories.

 The world of Africans is circumscribed by a subjective world view, often combined with an analytical deficiency, which is influenced by a non-knowledge, but cannot be interpreted as repression.
 In my subsequent 18 years of medical work in a Swiss practice, I was able to bypass the world of the unconscious in patients with mental disorders on this basis; it was replaced with the analytical deficit, which always speaks consciously in its symbolism, but whose meaning often remains unrecognised.